willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![](images/image39.png)

-Within this folder we will have several files with the information returned from the PlatoJS analysis that we can see more details by accessing the `index.html` file in our browser.
+Within this folder, we will have several files with the information returned from the PlatoJS analysis that we can see more details by accessing the `index.html` file in our browser.

 This page will have information on each file and graphs showing data such as level of complexity and lines of code, as we can see in the figure below.